 Consideration is usually cash (see question 2.6).
-With respect to the issuance of shares for subscription, the subscriber settles Nishimura & Asahi Japan consideration at the closing of the issuance of shares for subscription.
+With respect to the issuance of shares for subscription, the subscriber settles consideration at the closing of the issuance of shares for subscription.
 However, if the target company is a listed company, when deciding on the issuance of shares for subscription, it must state in a timely disclosure that it has confirmed that the buyers have funds available.
 Therefore, in practice, a buyer needs to prepare available funds when the target company decides to make an issuance.
 With respect to a tender offer, the offeror settles consideration several business days after the period of the tender offer.
-However, an offeror needs to state the available funds comprising bank deposits, borrowed money (including that which the offeror has borrowed and will borrow), and other ways of raising funds in the registration statement for the tender offer and to attach to the registration statement copies of documents proving the available funds.
+However, an offeror needs to state the available funds comprising bank deposits, borrowed money (including that which the offeror has borrowed and will borrow), and other ways of raising funds in the registration statement copies of documents proving the available funds.